HexCorp-HexTech/PathWise/documentation/BKT_IMPLEMENTATION.md

-# Pathwise — Bayesian Knowledge Tracing (BKT) Model
+# PathWise — Bayesian Knowledge Tracing (BKT) Model

 Bayesian Knowledge Tracing (BKT) is a machine learning algorithm used to model a student's cognitive mastery of specific skills or concept tags over time.
 This guide covers the mathematical framework, calibration profiles, and system code implementations in Pathwise.